Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Socket Set

-To successfully replace your brake pads and rotors, you will need a socket set.
+To successfully your brake pads and rotors, you will need a socket set.
 This essential tool will help you loosen and tighten the bolts holding the brake components in place.
 Make sure to have a variety of socket sizes to accommodate different bolt sizes.

 C-Clamp